Career

 Firefighter/Emergency Medical Technician (EMT)

-Vocational, or technical school, certification, training, or apprenticeship required beyond high school.
+Vocational, or technical school, certification, training, or apprenticeship is required beyond high school.
 Must have the following:

 - State of Florida Firefighter Minimum Standards Certification pursuant to Florida Statutes, Chapter 633.